-Phuentsholing, Gelephu and Samdrup Jongkhar are the only land border areas open to tourists.
+Bhutan is bordered by India in the south therefore the Bhutan border towns of Phuentsholing, Gelephu and Samdrup Jongkhar are the only land gateways areas open to tourists coming via India.

 The town of Phuentsholing in south-west is located approximately 170 km east of the Indian national airport at Bagdogra.
 After crossing Phuentsholing, you begin your journey to Thimphu, the capital city with travel time of about six hours for the 170 km stretch.